johnmidgley/opencola/extension/chrome/README.md

 # Browser Extension

 OpenCola provides a browser extension to make it easier to save and share web pages.
 The code in this directory is for a Chrome based browser (Google Chrome, Brave, Edge, etc.).
-Then intention is to support any browser the work needs to be prioritized.
+The intention is to support any browser, but the work needs to be prioritized.

 The basic isnstructions followed for making the extension can be found [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/).